Titans clinch 2nd straight AFC South, beating Miami 34-3

 D’Onta Foreman ran for 132 yards and a TD.
 Dontrell Hilliard ran for a 39-yard TD as the Titans scored 10 points off a pair of turnovers by Tua Tagovailoa.

-The Titans also sacked Tagovailoa three-times — a season-high for the Dolphins quarterback.
+The Titans also sacked Tagovailoa four times – a season-high for the Dolphins quarterback.
 David Long, the linebacker drafted with the sixth-round pick included by Miami in the Tannehill trade, picked off Tagovailoa with 2:49 left to set up the Hillard TD.

 Miami came in leading the NFL with 45 sacks, four shy of the franchise record last set in 2005.
 The Dolphins didn’t get to Tannehill until the third quarter when Jerome Baker ended the Titans’ first drive of the second half.